 Part 2: What Nobody's Telling You About Channel Bonding

-In part 2 of this 3-part blog series, we strip away the hype and expose hidden details that WLAN vendors gloss over, or perhaps leave out.
+In the second part of this three-part blog series, we strip away the hype and expose hidden details that WLAN vendors gloss over, or perhaps leave out.
 Our aim is to tell you what to expect from 802.11ac in the real world and how best to migrate to it as your device population shifts to 802.11ac.
+If you need to catch up or look ahead, you can find the other parts here:

 We can discount 160 MHz right away.
 For most enterprise deployments this is useless.
 As you can see from the chart above, in North America there is only one 160 MHz channel available, and in Europe only two.
 This renders 160 MHz only useful for point to point WAN links.
 But what about 80 MHz?